bangbangcon/west/2019/content/Speakers.md

 creators considered, the final form they chose, and how it shaped our thoughts going forward.

-**Eric Fischer** is a software engineer and data artist at Mapbox, and was previously an artist in residence at the Exploratorium and on the Android team at Google.
-Eric's favorite library catalog classifications include Library of Congress HE, HF, HT, QA, TD, TE, TF, TG, and TK, and Dewey Decimal 352, 388, 711, 782, and 786.
+**Erica Fischer** is a software engineer and data artist at Mapbox, and was previously an artist in residence at the Exploratorium and on the Android team at Google.
+Erica's favorite library catalog classifications include Library of Congress HE, HF, HT, QA, TD, TE, TF, TG, and TK, and Dewey Decimal 352, 388, 711, 782, and 786.